-The Agreement Template below can be downloaded from the Diocesan website but is reproduced here for information purposes.
+The Agreement Template below can be downloaded from the Diocesan website and edited accordingly, but is reproduced here for information purposes.
 This template should NOT be used for those undertaking Initial Ministerial Education, who have a 'Supervising Minister' (usually the Incumbent / Priest-in-Charge of their parish to which they are licenced).